Curricula

 Photograph of children in the "snug" hidden above the climvbing wll - one of many magical places at the Eco School in Dubai

 The Arbor School, Dubai, offers a Tier 1, premium British, English National Curriculum based education.
 The school, set in fabulous grounds across a large 7.5 acre site, opened in September 2018 as the educational hub of the Al Furjan community.
-Year 10 GCSE provision opens in September 2022 with a creditable investment in subject provision/choice for students – and major new Arbor in-house certification across three core areas of environmental specialism – more below.
+Year 10 GCSE provision opened in September 2022 with a creditable investment in subject provision/choice for students – and major new Arbor in-house certification across three core areas of environmental specialism.
+The Arbor School Sixth Form opens in September 2024.

 The Arbor School is one of two new specialist schools established in Dubai that have aligned their teaching and curriculum around themes related to the environment including sustainability, ecology and the technologies underlying each.
 Our review of the alternative Fairgreen International School, can be found here.
 The schools fundamentally differ in their offering alternative International Baccalaureate (Fairgreen International) and British English National Curriculum (Arbor) curricular.